message/iata/SX.md

 Published 08.02.2022
 1. Passengers entering and transiting through St.Maarten must have a negative COVID-19 RT-PCR test based on a nasopharyngeal swab, taken at most 48 hours before departure (an oropharyngeal swab is accepted for children between 5 and 10 years).
 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 9 months before arrival.
 They must have a negative antigen test based on a nasopharyngeal swab, taken at most 24 hours before departure.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac;
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP);
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated and received a booster dose at least 2 weeks before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac.
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP).
 - passengers younger than 5 years.
 2. Passengers entering or transiting through St. Maarten must complete a health declaration form at least 12 hours before departure obtained at <a href="https://stmaartenentry.com/">https://stmaartenentry.com/</a> .
 This will generate a QR code which must be presented at time of check-in and upon arrival.
 - This does not apply to passengers transiting in the same calendar day to Saba, with an authorization obtained at <a href="http://www.sabatourism.com/travel-requirements">www.sabatourism.com/travel-requirements</a>
-3. Passengers must have insurance to cover COVID-19 expenses, details can be found at <a href="http://www.sxmprotectionplan.com/">www.sxmprotectionplan.com</a>
+3. Passengers must have insurance to cover COVID-19 expenses, details can be found at <a href="http://www.sxmprotectionplan.com">www.sxmprotectionplan.com</a>
 - This does not apply to:
 - residents of St. Maarten;
 - nationals of France residing in France or in a French territory.